aavegotchi/aavegotchi-wiki/posts/en/forge.md

 ## The Forge

 The galaxy brains in our DAO came up with an elegant solution: let us break wearables down into three or four parts all of which serve a vital function.
 Those pieces are Schematics, Cores, Alloy, and sometimes, Essence.
+You will also receive a same-tier geode in the process of smelting.

 <img class="bodyImage" src="/forge/schematics.png" alt="Aavegotchi Schematics">